History of Persian domes: Characteristics

+Persian dome chambers in mosques were derived from the chahar taq dome chambers of Sasanian Fire Temples and consisted of three parts: the load-bearing system, the transition tier, and the dome itself.
+Double and triple shell domes had considerable space between the shells or could be connected and the outer shell could be conical, onion-shaped, or bulbous, with bulbous shaped domes being the last and most influential development.
+The transition tiers used squinches or pendentives, and beginning in the Timurid period the curved surface was divided by a pattern of intersecting arches called an "arch net", or rasmi sazi, which had its culmination in the Safavid period.

 Persian domes from different historical eras can be distinguished by their transition tiers: the squinches, spandrels, or brackets that transition from the supporting structures to the circular base of a dome.
 Drums, after the Ilkanate era, tend to be very similar and have an average height of 30 to 35 meters from the ground.
 They are where windows are located.
 Inner shells are commonly semi-circular, semi-elliptical, pointed, or saucer shaped.
 The outer shell of a Persian dome reduces in thickness every 25 or 30 degrees from the base.
 Outer shells can be semi-circular, semi-elliptical, pointed, conical, or bulbous, and this outer shape is used to categorize them.
 Pointed domes can be sub-categorized as having shallow, medium, and sharp profiles, and bulbous domes as either shallow or sharp.
 Double domes use internal stiffeners with wooden struts between the shells, with the exception of those with conical outer shells.